 With the highest operating capacities and strongest hydraulic flows, large-framed skid steers will power the most attachments.

-- High Auxiliary Hydraulic Flow: The logic of hydraulic flows goes like this: The higher the flow, the more power can be delivered via the loader to the attachment.
-Typically, attachments requiring high flows are those that experience high rates of in-use motion, such as cold planers, stump or tree grinders, wheel saws, forestry cutters, and certain industrial trenchers.
+1. High Auxiliary Hydraulic Flow: The logic of hydraulic flows goes like this: The higher the flow, the more power can be delivered via the loader to the attachment.
+Attachments requiring high flows experience high rates of in-use motion, such as cold planers, stump or tree grinders, wheel saws, forestry cutters, and certain industrial trenchers.
 Select a high-hydraulic flow model if frequently using any of these attachments.

-- High Rated Operating Capacity Applications: Similar to hydraulic flows, higher rated operating capacities will power more output-intensive applications.
+2. High Rated Operating Capacity Applications: Similar to hydraulic flows, higher-rated operating capacities will power more output-intensive applications.
 For those using snow blowers and snowplow attachments, you will likely need a large-framed, vertical-lift skid steer.

-- High Force/Stress Applications: Jobs that will exert high shock or vibration onto the skid steer will need a stronger, more durable unit.
+3. High Force/Stress Applications: Jobs that exert high shock or vibration onto the skid steer need a stronger, more durable unit.
 Attachments that tend to do so include mulchers, drills, cold planers, and rock saws.
-Opt for large-frame radial lift machines in these cases, since their mechanical makeup contains fewer moving parts and is, therefore, less likely to incur damage due to shock vibrations.
+Opt for large-frame radial lift machines, as their mechanical makeup contains fewer moving parts and is less likely to incur damage due to shock vibrations.

 Consult Thompson Tractor on the Best Skid Steers and Attachments for Your Application

-Thompson Tractor has provided premium skid steer loader sales, support, and servicing for over 60 years throughout Alabama and Northern Florida.
-Shop our catalog of new and used Cat skid steer loaders or get in touch with a representative today.
+Thompson Tractor has provided premium skid steer loader sales, support, and services for over 60 years throughout Alabama and Northern Florida.
+Our team can help you find the right skid steer loader to meet the needs of your application, boosting your efficiency and productivity.
+Shop our catalog of new and used Cat skid steer loaders, or get in touch with a representative today.